Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - 16k -> first time 7 out of 10 were good
 - sorted by length

+gpt2-concat-cbt-:
+- cbt siorted by length has 7 meaningful and grammatically correct sentences/phrases out of 10 at line 500

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh